MaxiBoether/ansible-roles/README.rst

 The roles cover most of my administrative tasks and configurations (which have to be fulfilled/applied more than once).

 The roles are developed mainly for Debian(-based) systems.
-So Ubuntu might also work or, at least, almost work.
+So Debian-based might also work or, at least, almost work.
 Other distributions probably won't work.

 The roles are intended to be somewhat reusable, but please do not apply them blindly.
 Make sure you read and understand a role before running it.
 Otherwise, you'll possibly loose something you love.

-If you *do* run this roles, have recent backups.
+If you run these roles, have recent backups.

+Some configuration points are provided via the roles' variables;
+please see the roles' ``defaults/main.yml``.

 Feel free to read/try/use/extend them and to contact me if you have any questions.

-The most intensively developed, used and maintained role is ``managed_host``.
+The most intensively developed, used and maintained role is ``managed_host``, which tries to generically configure and harden heterogeneously configured systems (i.e. "snowflake" systems).

 You (should) find README files in the roles' directories.
-There are also
-`a few random notes on (intended) conventions <conventions.rst>`__.
+There are also `a few random notes on (intended) conventions
+<conventions.rst>`__.

 Configuration files which are not used by these roles but maybe interesting for others as well are kept in